soumikghosal/Capstone-Project-2/README.md

 ## FOLDER STRUCTURE
 - codes: This folder contains the python files
     - train.py: This file reads the data and builds multiple models and chooses the best model (Logistic Regression) based on the performance.
-Please refer to the Modelling.ipynb in the notebook folder, how we select this LR.
+Please refer to the Modelling.ipynb in the notebook folder, how we selected XGBoost as our final best model.
     - predict.py: Flask app
     - test.py: Used to test the Flask app
     - lambda_function.py